All of my grandparents were farmers, and the generations before them lived a simple life. They were frugal, hardworking, and wasted nothing.

 Because I get so many inquiries about where and how to start with the basics, my answer is always to start with your pantry.
 Buy whole foods, not packaged.
 Buy in bulk to save money.
 And grow your garden as much as possible.
 You don’t have to have 40 acres to grow your own food.
 And as always, take one day at a time learning a new skill.

-Below you will find the foods you will typically see in my pantry on any given season.
+Below you will find the foods you will typically see in my pantry at any given season.
 And because I buy seasonally for the best prices, the entire list will not all be on the shelves at once.
-I store away as much as I possibly can for the winter months.
+I store away as much as I possibly can for the winter months from our own gardens.
 That could be from my pressure canned or water bath foods, freezing a lot of fresh fruit and meat, and dehydrating my garden veggies.

 • Kosher salt